 How do visual and musical aesthetics interact for you?

-There is a difference in attending an art fair or certain museums where there is a hype — associated particularly with contemporary visual arts — that has to do with the fact that works of art are tangible objects.
-They are objects you can buy and sell and people who like to have works of art in their homes.
+There is a difference in attending an art fair — or certain museums where there is hype — associated particularly with contemporary visual arts.
+It has to do with the fact that works of art are tangible objects.
+They are objects you can buy and sell, and people like to have works of art in their homes.